 5. Deploy software solutions

 To go the extra mile, try employing a web filter to block malicious websites.
 You can also install antivirus solutions, signature updates and monitor the antivirus status on all equipment.
-Go even further by encrypting sensitive company data and require encryption for employees who are telecommuting.
+Go even further by encrypting sensitive company data and requiring encryption for telecommuting employees.

 6. Outsource disaster recovery